 The School of Nursing operates on a semester system.
 Each semester is 18 weeks.
 The academic year begins mid-August and ends mid-May.

-97% of the students enrolled at Graham Hospital School of Nursing during the 2011-2012 academic year received some form of financial assistance.
+96.3% of the students enrolled at Graham Hospital School of Nursing during the 2015-16 academic year received some form of financial assistance either through state and federal grants, loans, or scholarships.

-During the 2011-2012 academic year a total of $1,243,457.00 was awarded in Federal and State financial aid, student loans, and miscellaneous institutional/outside scholarships.
-The total amount of miscellaneous institutional/outside scholarships was $149,509.00.
+During the 2015-16 academic year a total of $760,567 was awarded in federal and state financial aid, student loans, and miscellaneous institutional/outside scholarships.

 To be eligible for financial assistance, a student must meet the following criteria: